 At times you may wish to change or update one of your templates to bring it into line with latest thinking, curriculum changes or best practice.

-You can only access teacher portfolio templates from your network dashboard.
+You can only access educator portfolio templates from your network dashboard.
 Unlike service planning templates, they do not show in your Head Office service planning area.

 Editing a template will not affect any plans that were started from that template.

 If you edit a template from your network dashboard, your changes will be applied in real time.
-So that a teacher does not start a plan from a template that you're in the process of updating, it's best to either make changes at a time when your teachers are unlikely to be creating new plans, or start a new plan and then when you activate it, deactivate the outdated one.
+So that an educator does not start a plan from a template that you're in the process of updating, it's best to either make changes at a time when your educators are unlikely to be creating new plans, or start a new plan and then when you activate it, deactivate the outdated one.